acenet-arc/git-collaboration/_episodes/11-Pages.md

 ---
 title: "Pages"
-teaching: 0
+teaching: 10
-exercises: 0
+exercises: 5
 questions:
-- "How can I host a simple website?
-(FIXME)"
+- "How can I host a simple website?"
 objectives:
 - "Learn how to host a static website with documentation or a blog on a Git Platform."
 keypoints: